ricksonmenezes/wego-assignment/ReadMe.md

      on the mysql container to run not to be healthy.
 I have added certain mysql health checks and made spring server depend on the health check.
 Hopefully this is not deprecated.
 In case app server on start-up has a communication link failure.
 One can run docker-compose up --build again and it should work.

+  3. As one time load is done on start-up, restarting the app is again going to try to sync the car par static data.
+     Due to time constraints have not been able to optimize this

+  4. As task is calling car par availability API every 30 seconds and I was not able to find documentation for /carpark-availability API on onemap, I ignored the timestamp & update_timestamp variables.
+I have now realized that perhaps they indicate the last time since the carpark info changed. checking the last time the timestamp changed would have been a "go by the documentation" approach.
+What I have done is to directly check if the available lots have changed without relying on the timestamp they provide of "last time since changed" i.e only if my assumptions are true that that is indeed what that mean.
+In fact, if it is indeed true that that is what the timestamp means, I admit that I ought to have dumped the entire data.
+This would mean to have to futher normalize the table. items.timestamp could be part of a class member checking if there are any updates since the last time task queried live data.

+      Alternatively, Not sure about the car park data but car par availability data is a good candidate for mongo db collection.